e-n-f/datamaps/README.md

 hierarchy of files for vectors that fit in different zoom levels, and I don't know if anybody else does it that way.

-Both encoding and rendering assume they can <code>mmap</code>
+Rendering assumes it can <code>mmap</code>
 an entire copy of the file into the process address space, which isn't going to work for large files on 32-bit machines.
-Performance will be much better if the file actually fits in memory instead of having to be swapped in.
+Performance, especially at low zoom levels, will be much better if the file actually fits in memory instead of having to be swapped in.